cheat-sheets/writing-cheat-sheet/README.md

 22. **To settle down**.
 To grow comfortable and content in a routine or situation, especially in a relationship with another person.
 Often, this implies growing older and more responsible, or less fun-loving and free, depending on how you look at it!
-23. **To be a wake-up call**.
+23. **TO BE A WAKE-UP CALL**.
 To be something that changes your view of what is important or possible.
 24. **To be seeing someone**.
 To date someone informally.
 25. **To hand it to someone**.
 To acknowledge someone's achievement.
 26. **To get something on track**.
 To make decisions and take actions about something that will lead to